sachin413/End-to-End-Azure-Data-Engineering-Project/README.md

-# End-to-End Azure Data Engineering Project
+# Azure Data Engineering End-to-End Solution

 ## Overview

-This repository contains a comprehensive end-to-end Azure Data Engineering project, covering the entire data lifecycle from ingestion to reporting.
+This repository contains a comprehensive end-to-end Azure Data Engineering solution, covering the entire data lifecycle from ingestion to reporting.
 The project utilizes various Azure services and tools to achieve efficient data handling, transformation, and reporting.

 ## Project Components